-Carnegie units earned for Compensatory Mathematics courses cannot be included as any of the four (4) Math Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
-Compensatory Mathematics may be taken only if a credit-bearing Math course is taken in the same school year.
+&lt;sup>2Carnegie units earned for Compensatory Mathematics courses cannot be included as any of the four (4) Math Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
+Compensatory Mathematics may be taken only if a credit- bearing Math course is taken in the same school year.

-Successful completion in JROTC I and JROTC II may be accepted in lieu of Contemporary Health to meet graduation requirement for one-half (1/2) Carnegie unit in Health.
+&lt;sup>3Successful completion in JROTC I and JROTC II may shall be accepted as requirement met in lieu of Contemporary Health to meet graduation requirement for one-half (1/2) Carnegie unit in Health.
+Dual credit Personal and Community Health may be accepted in lieu of the graduation requirement for one-half (1⁄2) Carnegie unit in Health.
 For approved Career and Technical course substitutions see Appendix A-12.